 Web Content Requires Additional Methods of Evaluation

 A report from the Stanford University Graduate School of Education found that students evaluating information that flows across social media channels or retrieved from online search engines like Google or Bing, have difficulty distinguishing advertisements from news articles or how to identity where the content came from.
-In general, the principles that guide your evaluation of print materials also applies to online resources.
-However, the interactive and multimedia dynamics of digital content increases the level of assessment you must apply to a resource in order to obtain confidence that what you are viewing is valid and credible.
+In general, the principles that guide your evaluation of print materials are the same that apply to evaluating online resources.
+However, unlike print materials that have certain features that help determine their scholarly integrity, the interactive and multimedia dynamics of online sources requires additional attention to the content in order to obtain confidence that what you are viewing is valid and credible.

-Additional things to look for when considering using an online resource include:
+Additional things to look for when considering using an online resource:

 Evaluating Internet Information.
 Online Library Learning Center.
 University of Georgia; Evaluating Internet Sources: A Library Resource Guide.
 Olsen Library.
 Northern Michigan University; Evaluating Sources.
 Writing@CSU.
 Colorado State University; Evaluating Web Sites.
 Teaching and Learning Services, University of Maryland Libraries; Ostenson, Jonathan.
 “Skeptics on the Internet: Teaching Students to Read Critically.”
 The English Journal 98 (May, 2009): 54-59; Stanford History Education Group.
 "Evaluating Information: The Cornerstone of Civic Online Reasoning."
 Stanford, CA: Graduate School of Education, 2016; Writing from Sources: Evaluating Web Sources.
 The Reading/Writing Center.
 Hunter College.